AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Related Work

 \subsection{Learning-based Navigation}

 Deep Reinforcement Learning (DRL) has been widely used in complex control problems under uncertainties.
-Dobrevksy et al. \cite{dobrevski2021deep} proposed a navigation model based on the advantage actor-critic method, which can directly project robot observations to the motion commands.
-Risk-aware navigation that learns to perform conservative actions when there are high chances of collision and moves faster otherwise has been addressed by Kahn et al. \cite{kahn2017uncertainty}.

 Brunner et al. \cite{brunner2018teaching} used DRL for indoor navigation to drive out of a random maze by learning to read a global map and finding the shortest path.
-However, retraining is required after changing targets as it has been designed for specific tasks.
+However, retraining is required after changing targets when the navigation has been designed for specific tasks.
 Staroverov et al. \cite{staroverov2020real} proposed hierarchical DRL with classical methods integrated into the model.
 The navigation model presented by \cite{pfeiffer2018reinforced} is an end-to-end neural network trained with a combination of expert demonstrations, imitation learning, and reinforcement learning.

-DRL-based navigation methods show promise but mostly in simulated environments.
-These methods are often difficult to execute in the real world due to underlying challenges such as sample efficiency or data synchronization \cite{ibarz2021train}.
-On the other hand, some of the approaches require real-world training or data collection which might be non-trivial.
-BADGR approach presented by Kahn et al.~\cite{kahn2021badgr} uses a self-supervised learning approach, that needs to experience real-world events such as colliding with obstacles to learn its policy.
+DRL-based navigation methods show promise, but mostly in simulated environments.
+These methods are often difficult to execute in the real world due to underlying challenges such as sample efficiency or data synchronization \cite{ibarz2021train, weerakoon2022htron}.
+On the other hand, some of the approaches require real-world training or data collection, which might be non-trivial.
+BADGR~\cite{kahn2021badgr} uses a self-supervised learning approach, which needs to experience real-world events such as colliding with obstacles to learn its policy.

-In our prior work we used learning-based approaches to navigate in dense crowds \cite{densecavoid} or in scenarios with fast moving obstacles~\cite{ofvo}, in outdoor terrains by selecting locations with low elevation changes to travel through \cite{terp} and used segmentation methods for identifying navigable regions \cite{guan2021ganav}.
-These works are limited by the predefined characteristics of the traversability of a region that is associated with the specific type of robot.
+In our prior work, we used learning-based approaches to navigate in dense crowds~\cite{densecavoid,roth2021xai,crowdsteer}, in scenarios with fast moving obstacles~\cite{ofvo}, or in outdoor terrains by selecting locations with low elevation changes to travel through~\cite{terp}.
+We also used segmentation methods for identifying navigable regions \cite{guan2021ganav}.
+These works are limited by the predefined characteristics of the traversability of a region associated with the specific type of robot.
 In this work, we introduce an adaptive model that will allow us to alleviate those dependencies.